alexandergerber/courses-tsa/chapter4.md

 xp: 100
 ```

-We distinguish 2 types of forecasts:
+We distinguish between two types of forecasts:

 - dynamic forecasts predict multiple steps into the future (i.e. n-step-ahead)
 - static forecasts predict only one step into the future (i.e. 1-step-ahead)

-Lets start with an example of a dynamic forecast for an ARMA-model.
+Lets start with an example of a dynamic forecast for an ARMA model.

 `@instructions`
 - Fit an AR(1)-model to `train_random` and save the resulting object as `ar1_model`.
-- Use `forecast()` to predict the values for the next year of the random component and save the result as `ar1_dyn_pred`.
+- Use `forecast()` to predict the values for the next year of the random component and save the result as `ar1_dynamic_predictions`.
 - Use `autoplot()` to visualize the predicted values.
 What do you observe?

 `@hint`